GianmarcoLattaruolo/STDP-research/README.md

 ## Repository Structure

-The repositor tructure is the following
+The repository structure is the following and it is essentially divided in the two different phases of my reasearch:

 - **STDP_playground**: in this folder you can find all the implementation and the basic experiments with every object built from scratch.
 I didn'tuse any type of machine learning library in this folder's code.
   - STDP_basic_experiments.ipynb